Gerri Major

-Gerri Major (July 29, 1894 – August 17, 1984) was an American journalist, editor, newscaster, publicist, public health official, author and community leader.
+Gerri Major (July 29, 1894 – August 17, 1984), who became known as Geraldyn Hodges Dismond for a time, was an American journalist, editor, newscaster, publicist, public health official, author and community leader.
 During World War I, she was a major in the American Red Cross.
 Thereafter, she became a society columnist and editor for African American newspapers in her home city of New York as well as in Pittsburgh, Chicago, and Baltimore.
 In 1936, a newspaper reporter said her talent for writing vivid prose, editing, and maintaining a wide circle of influential friends brought her fame and gave her "a unique position similar to that of an arbiter over the local social set."
 Ebony magazine attested that by the end of the 1930s she had become "one of the best known black women in America." and at the time of her death in 1984, she held joint positions as associate editor of Jet and senior staff editor of Ebony.

 During all of her adult life, she was an active participant in civic organizations that worked to improve the health, education and general well-being of New York's African American community, and for 10 years (from 1936 to 1946) was a publicity specialist for the Central Harlem Health District.

 Parents and immediate family

 Major was born on July 29, 1894, in her parents' home on Wentworth Avenue at the western border of the Douglas section of Chicago's Bronzeville neighborhood.
 Her father was Herbert Hodges and her mother was Mae Powell Hodges.
 Major reported that her mother's grandfather had migrated from North Carolina to Indiana seeking freedom.
 Soon after her mother died while giving birth to her, she was adopted by her mother's sister, Maud Lawrence, and her husband David.
 The Lawrence family had sufficient wealth to give Major an extravagant debutante ball.
 While yet unmarried, Major kept Hodges as her family name.

 On December 15, 1917, Major married H. Binga Dismond in a military ceremony at Camp Logan in Houston.
 Before becoming a physician, Binga Dismond was a world record holder in the 440 yards and finished 3rd at the 1915 USA Outdoor Track and Field Championships.
 They were divorced in 1933 but remained cordial.

 In 1942 she married musician Gilbert Holland, a baritone whose voice was heard frequently on radio programs of the 1930s.
 (Note: Born in Canada, Holland was listed as a "colored performer" by an African American newspaper and Major later said he was "mostly Cherokee.")
 Her last marriage was to a prominent mortician from Atlantic City, New Jersey, John Richard Major.
 The ceremony took place in Buenos Aires during a trip they took to South America, probably in 1946.
 This was her third marriage and his fourth.
 She was widowed by 1953 and did not remarry during the remaining three decades of her life.